GANav: Efficient Terrain Segmentation for Robot Navigation in Unstructured Outdoor Environments: For Terrain Classification

-\textbf{Spatial Alignment and Resolution Reduction:} In order to perform multi-scale features fusion, we need to combine features at the same spatial locality.
-We use bi-linear interpolation to resize $F_i$ into shape ($C_i\times H_f \times W_f$), where $H_f$ and $W_f$ are equal to $H_i$ and $W_i$ with a chosen $i$ among all scales.
+\textbf{Spatial Alignment and Resolution Reduction:} To prepare for our fusion, we need to combine features at the same spatial locality.
+We use bi-linear interpolation to resize $F_i$ into shape ($C_i\times H_f \times W_f$), where $H_f$ and $W_f$ are equal to $H_i$ and $W_i$ with any chosen $i$ for all scales.
 The final feature before fusion, $F_{fuse}$, is concatenated over channel dimension with shape ($\sum{C_i}\times H_f \times W_f$)).

 To reduce the computational complexity, our efficient design prefers to align patch features from different scales to one scale with a smaller spatial resolution as the network bottleneck (i.e., choose a smaller $H_f$ and $W_f$).
 As we expect, as we reduce $H_f$ and $W_f$, the spatial resolution of $F_{fuse}$ reduces so the complexity goes down with some performance degradation.
 In Section~\ref{loss}, we also introduce the group-wise attention loss to not only improve the overall performance but also mitigate the performance drop from choosing a smaller spatial resolution.